As an ultralight packer, I had become accustomed to traveling with next to nothing on personal trips.

 I started my journey with the standard backpackers’ backpack – a bright red 62-liter bag that could hold a couple of weeks’ worth of clothes.

-After two weeks of lugging the bag up narrow staircases and down the aisles of crowded trains I decided I’d had enough.
+After two weeks of lugging the bag up narrow staircases and down the aisles of crowded trains, I decided I’d had enough.

 I traded in the behemoth for a small day pack, promptly threw away half my possessions, and enjoyed a much more carefree trip without carrying the weight of a ten-year-old child on my back.

 As the weeks wore on, I continued to ditch items that I realized were weighing me down.
-By the end of the trip, I returned home with flip-flops, two shirts, a pair of shorts, underwear, a toothbrush, and a stick of deodorant in my now-almost empty day pack.
+By the end of the trip, I returned home with flip-flops, two shirts, a pair of shorts, underwear, a toothbrush, and a stick of deodorant in my now-almost-empty day pack.

 Packing for Business Travel (The Standard Method)

 First and foremost – I needed to look professional in the office.
-No more lightweight wicking shirts, all-purpose shoes, or other standard items on any ultralight traveler’s packing list.
+No more lightweight-wicking shirts, all-purpose shoes, or other standard items on any ultralight traveler’s packing list.

-I had to conform to the dress code of a button-up long sleeve shirt, slacks, and dress shoes.
+I had to conform to the dress code of a button-up sleeve shirt, slacks, and dress shoes.
 Additionally, on a Monday – Thursday travel schedule, I had to have four individual outfits – I wouldn’t be able to get away with repeating shirts while seeing the same people at the office every day.

-- 4 dress shirts
+- Four dress shirts

-- 1 down jacket
+- One down jacket

-- 4 undershirts
+- Four undershirts

 - Travel purse

-- 4 pairs of slacks
+- Four pairs of slacks

-- 4 pairs of socks
+- Four pairs of socks

-- 4 pairs of underwear
+- Four pairs of underwear

-- 2 dress belts (black and brown)
+- Two dress belts (black and brown)

-- 2 casual shirts (for evenings)
+- Two casual shirts (for evenings)

-- 1 pair of jeans (for evenings)
+- One pair of jeans (for evenings)

 - Electric toothbrush